Bitcoin 101: The Complete Beginner's Guide

 3. Trying to Time the Market

+Bitcoin is volatile.
 A better approach: Dollar-cost averaging (DCA).
 Buy a fixed dollar amount of Bitcoin on a regular schedule (weekly, biweekly, or monthly).
 This smooths out volatility and removes the emotional stress of trying to pick the perfect moment.

 4. Investing More Than You Can Afford to Lose